Archived:

 Let

-be an unbracketed space separated list of all except the last element ofinput
+componentsbe an unbracketed space separated list of all except the last element ofinput. -

 If the last element of